NorwegianVeterinaryInstitute/BioinfTraining/techstuff.md

 3. It will ask you for a password, this is your vm password, not your abel password nor the manager password.
 4. You will then get the prompt again, and it will look like nothing happened.
+5. Log in and out again
+6. You should now be able to type in `jupyter notebook` in a terminal, and you should get the notebook opening in a web browser window.